timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 </procedure>

 ## Troubleshooting
-If you these errors during the migration process, you can safely ignore them.
+If you see these errors during the migration process, you can safely ignore them.
 The migration still occurs successfully.

 ```bash
 pg_dump: warning: there are circular foreign-key constraints on this table: